mmilano/sketch-data-faker/README.md

 - To insert a Company Name, rename your text layer `company.companyName`
 - To insert a Domain Name, rename your text layer `internet.domainName`
 - There are words, colours, cities, states, prices, product names, verbs, adjectives, catch phrases, buzzwords, and more.

+#### Automatic Mode Content Length

+For some of the plural 'lorem' data types, you can include a parameter to indicate the count, or amount, of fake data.

+Add a length parameter at the end of the layer name in the format of a number surrounded by the pound sign "#".

+Example:
+* "lorem.paragraphs #13#" will return 13 paragraphs.
+* "lorem.words #9#" will return 9 words.

+Data formats that can have a length:
+- lorem.words
+- lorem.sentences
+- lorem.paragraphs

 ### Layer Renaming Helper